Fast Facts: Honors Program

-If you meet two of the following criteria upon application to The College of St. Scholastica, you will be invited by letter to interview for the Honors Program:
+If you meet two of the following three criteria upon application to The College of St. Scholastica, you will be invited by letter to interview for the Honors Program:

 A successful interview with the Honors Director is required for admission to the Honors Program.
 If you wish to participate in the Honors Program, but do not meet two of the three criteria for admission, you may still apply by contacting the Honors Director for an interview.

 To be named a Webster Scholar at graduation and on his or her transcript, a student must complete the following requirements while at the College:

 Transfer students are required to take an alternative course to Honors 1111 and 1112 and may be approved for a reduced credit requirement in Honors.

 Here are some classes you could take as part of this major or minor.
 Please note that you would not necessarily need all of these courses to fulfill a major or minor.
 This list doesn't include general education courses.
 Be sure to create your course plan in consultation with your advisor.

 Contact the Honors Program Director, Dr. Stephanie Johnson at email@example.com.

 "CSS honors courses have provided me a forum to develop as an intellectual, but more importantly, have also encouraged me to discuss and formulate my own perceptions on countless crucial matters of human existence."